Highway-Kebabbery/codecademy_excursion/README.md

 The importance of this project has more to do with my learning goals than the product itself.
 I undertook the project as part of Codecademy's course on Git/GitHub.
 I wanted to learn Git and GitHub for two reason: to post past and future projects in a public setting as I grow my portfolio, as well as to display that I know how to use Git.
 I believe that prior familiarity with Git will be useful when I take my first software engineering role.

 ### Problems Solved by this Project and What I Learned
-This project does not solve any functional, real-world problem.
+This project does not solve any functional, real-world problems.
 For me personally, however, this project and the course it was set in solved a few problems:
 * I learned the basic Git workflow and Git commands
 * I learned how to use Git with a remote repository hosted on GitHub
 * I learned Markdown
 * I learned best practices for a README file.
-* I gained more exposure to HTML and CSS; two technologies which I've only been able to explore through a CMS in the past.
+* I gained more exposure to HTML and CSS; two technologies which I've only been able to explore through a CMS in the past (and plan to expand upon in the future).
 * I took this Codecademy course specifically to learn Git and GitHub.
 However, the project was apparently designed to be part of their web development career track.
-It assumed I already had much more knowledge of HTML and CSS than I actually did.
-As a result, I got to learn a number of things through Google.
+It assumed I had much more exposure HTML and CSS than was the case.
+As a result, I learned almost everything I needed through Google searches.
+It's a very simple project, but I was relieved not to be spoonfed by Codecademy for once.

 ### Future Work
 Naturally I'm left with more questions than answers after finishing this project, and as a scientist I can't help but discuss areas for future work.
 In the future, I still need to: